sbt/website/src/reference/00-Getting-Started/05B-Multi-Project.md

 changed and use a lot of disk and system I/O.

 sbt has `trackInternalDependencies` and `exportToInternal` settings.
-These can be used to control whether to trigger compilation of a dependent subprojects when you call `compile`.
+These can be used to control whether a dependent subproject should trigger compilation of its dependencies when you call `compile`.
 Both keys will take one of three values: `TrackLevel.NoTracking`, `TrackLevel.TrackIfMissing`, and `TrackLevel.TrackAlways`.
 By default they are both set to `TrackLevel.TrackAlways`.